 With an Asset Protection Trust, you will have the power to change the ultimate beneficiaries of the trust.
 A properly drafted “income-only” trust allows you to keep the income, with the principal distributable to specific beneficiaries of your choice.
 Those beneficiaries can then choose what they want to do with the distribution, including giving it to you.
 This structure might help you qualify for Government Programs that DO pay for all or some of your long-term care costs because the assets in the trust CAN NOT be considered by the Government when you apply for benefits from programs that have been and are supported by the taxes you pay.

 Even if nursing home care is imminent, planning opportunities exist to protect a substantial portion of the applicant’s assets.
 Proper use of the Medicaid transfer rules allows you to create security for yourself and your spouse by ensuring that they will receive long-term care without losing your life’s savings.

 The crisis in health care and long-term care will shape public policy for years to come.
 Therefore, it is imperative that seniors, those approaching retirement age and beyond, and the families of those needing long-term care take advantage of the planning opportunities that exist today.

 Everyone’s situation is unique, and it is impossible to discuss all of the planning opportunities in this blog entry.
 As with any planning, a good way to begin is to seek advice from a qualified professional.
-At Chiumento Dwyer Hertel Grant, we are dedicated to helping you find solutions to help pay for some or all of your long-term care.
+At Chiumento Law, PLLC, we are dedicated to helping you find solutions to help pay for some or all of your long-term care.
 Please call 386-445-8900 in Flagler and Volusia Counties or 386-868-KEEP in Volusia County to schedule a FREE 30-minute phone consultation.